How To Recognize Grooming Online

 Keep Tabs On Your Child’s Phone Activities

-We suggest parents use a parental control application called Spyzie to keep accurate tabs on their children.
+We suggest parents use a parental control application called Cocospy to keep accurate tabs on their children.
 Thus you´ll be able to see who your kid is talking to on social media as well as track their location.
-Spyzie is every responsible parent’s partner in making the Internet a safe place for their children.
+Cocospy is every responsible parent’s partner in making the Internet a safe place for their children.